DFHack/dfhack/README.rst

 Examples:
 ---------
-Check one single map tile if one of the creatures on it is cursed (in-game cursor required):
-  * cursecheck
-Count all active cursed creatures who roam around on your map (no in-game cursor) without giving more details:
-  * cursecheck
+``cursecheck detail all``
-Give detailed info about all cursed creatures including deceased ones (no in-game cursor):
+   Give detailed info about all cursed creatures including deceased ones (no in-game cursor).
-  * cursecheck detail all
+``cursecheck nick``
-Give a nickname all living/active cursed creatures on the map(no in-game cursor):
+  Give a nickname all living/active cursed creatures on the map(no in-game cursor).
-  * cursecheck nick

 .. note::